coverclock/com-diag-tesoro/README.md

 to install both Leaflet and the Tesoro files.

 You will also need to build Hazer and Diminuto if you intend to use the Hazer test scripts and datasets to duplicate my results.
-(See those repositories for more information.)
+See those repositories for more information on how to do that.

 # Repositories